 Our favorite Halloween arts and crafts for kids include fun ways to create spiders, bats, Jack-o’-lanterns, and more.
 Get creative as you celebrate and decorate for Halloween as a family!

 There are some art activities and craft projects that are just perfect for Halloween.
-And there are some art activities that are great anytime but that lend themselves well to seasonal and holiday art.
+And there are some art activities that are great anytime but that lend themselves especially well to seasonal and holiday art.
 This round up of ideas contains both kinds of activities.

-Many of these are activities that I have done again and again over the years with my family, with my children’s friends, and with my art classes and groups.
+Many of these are activities that we have done again and again over the years with our families, friends, and art classes and groups.

 13 Awesome Halloween Craft Ideas for Kids

 1. Pumpkin Decorating (of course!)

 Carving pumpkins is a Halloween tradition, but it’s not very little-kid friendly.
 Decorating your pumpkins is totally different though and very kid friendly!
-You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms, get into the Halloween spirit, and have great Halloween decorations all month long.
+You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms.
+It’ll get you into the Halloween spirit, and you’ll have great Halloween decorations all month long.

 2. Halloween Playdough Play